TheGartrellGroup/Mapbox-GL-JS-save-view/README.md

 ## Reading a view

 There are several ways that a view can be acquired.
 The simplest is via client-side javascript parsing the URL params on page load and issuing an AJAX request to GET the javascript object.
 The more sophisticated approach would involve server-side rendering.
 Only the former falls within the scope of this project, but it is worth mentioning and being aware of.

-# Questions

-Should views save loaded shapes from previous view loaded?